Openovate/reactus/README.md

 Use **Reactus** if:

  - You want to define your own custom file structure
- - You want to modularize your React project
+ - You want to modularize your React, NextJS or Razzle project
  - You want to create your own React framework
- - You have an existing Express or Webpack based project
  - You have spent an exhaustive amount of time looking at Webpack's code.
  - You like to work with bare metal libraries